scotthartley/grade_mc/README.md

 # grade_mc: A partial-credit multiple-choice grader in Python

 grade_mc is a simple Python 3 script for processing the output of machine-graded multiple choice exams.
 It allows per-item point values, enabling partial credit for some answers.
-It can handle multiple, scrambled forms.
+It can handle multiple, scrambled forms, and it can optionally output individualized student output for printing.

 The purpose and usage of the script has been discussed in a short series of [blog posts](http://blog.hartleygroup.org/2014/12/05/a-python-script-for-grading-partial-credit-multiple-choice-part-1/).